Treatment in Progress — What You Should Know Before Changing Policies

-Changing your policy can make a big difference in the financing of your ongoing orthodontic treatment.
+Changing your policy can make a significant difference in the financing of your ongoing orthodontic treatment.
 Be sure that your new medical/dental policy has an “orthodontics in progress” or “treatment in progress” feature.
 This ensures that any current orthodontic treatments that are underway will continue under the new policy you are considering.

 Far too often, patients undergoing orthodontic treatment get quite a shock when they rewrite their insurance policy during open enrollment.
 After their first appointment in the new year, they learn their braces are no longer covered under the new insurance policy.
 Don’t expect your new insurer to magically know that you are undergoing orthodontic treatment.
 Speak up and ask the right questions to ensure your “treatment in progress” is covered.

 Age Restrictions and Waiting Periods

 Other surprises that many patients get from new policies are age restrictions and waiting periods.
 Keep an eye out for age restrictions for children.
 They often cut off at 19.
 Any days or months over the age of 19 are older than 19.
 Be sure to check that out.

 Why is this even more important when it comes to waiting periods?
-If your child will turn 19 in a few months and you are in a six-month or one-year waiting period, your insurance may not cover braces for this child.
+If your child turns 19 in a few months and you are in a six-month or one-year waiting period, your insurance may not cover braces for this child.